 Server and Traffic Load

 The volume of traffic coming to your website every day can have a profound impact on its functionality.
 If your site receives at least one thousand unique visitors on a daily basis, then you should consider a dedicated server or at The very least, a VPS (virtual private server).
-The latter provides an intermediary service for businesses that are not ready to make The leap into a fully dedicated server. server load can also warrant an upgrade to a dedicated server.
+The latter provides an intermediary service for businesses that are not ready to make The leap into a fully dedicated server. server load can also warrant an upgrade to a bare metal server.
 If the server you are using is hosting numerous sites with too many processes waiting to happen, it can compromise their performance.
 A high server load can also be caused by other users hogging the server resources.
 Switching to a dedicated server can go a long way towards combating this problem.

 Page Load Times